 Either house, and any of its committees, may subpoen witnesses and records relevant to a legislative purpose.
-(However, a 1974 Illinois Appellate Court decision, which the Illinois Supreme Court declined to review, held that despite this subsection, a legislative committee does not have authority to subpoena witnesses without a specific delegation of authority
+(However, a 1974 Illinois Appellate Court decision, which the Illinois Supreme Court declined to review, held that despite the subsection so providing, a legislative committee does not have authority to subpoena witnesses without a specific delegation of authority from its house.
+(In the power to issue a subpoena is authorized by either house, it is signed by the presiding officer of that house or the chairperson of the committee issuing the subpoena.
+Unlike Congress, in which the subpoena power is used with some frequency, its use by the General Assembly is uncommon.
+A statute enacted under this provision also permits legislative committees to take testimony under oath.